marcbllv/PredExpl/README.md

 ![Lime sampling](img/lime_sampling.png)

-Lime first sample many points around the interesting point, weight each one of them by a kernel depending of the distance from the original point, and then fits a linear model between these samples and their predicted value by the model.
+Lime first **samples many points around** the interesting point, **weights each one of them** by a kernel depending of the distance from the original point, and **fits a linear model** between these samples and their predicted value by the model.
 So it is a local approximation of the model outcome around the line we want to explain.